Born-Decoder/Intelligent-network-intrusion-detection-system/README.txt

 ___________________________________________________________________________________________________________________________________________________________________________

-Author's note - Hi y'all, I have made this code totaly public and feel free to use it
+Author's note - Hi y'all, I have made this code totally public and feel free to use it

 ____________________________________________DOCUMENTATION_______________________________________________